 Regional collaboration is strong and Jacksonville’s economic base is diverse.
 Top industries include advanced manufacturing, transportation and logistics, financial services, IT and innovation, and health and biomedical.

 Situated halfway between Miami and Atlanta, Jacksonville is central to the Southeast.
 Recognized as “America’s logistics center,” Jacksonville’s multimodal hub includes three railroads, Interstates 10 and 95, and the Jacksonville Port Authority.
-Jacksonville International Airport—just 15 miles from Downtown—offers more than 100 daily departures to 32 destinations.
+Jacksonville International Airport—just 15 miles from Downtown—offers more than 85 nonstop flights and connections to every major city in the world.

 Residents enjoy a sunny climate and are never far from the St. Johns River, Intracoastal Waterway and beaches.